NIGK15002U Aerial and Near-field Remote Sensing

 The course teaches fundamental understanding of the use of drones and fixed/mobile camera systems in biogeosciences, for detailed photo-monitoring and 3D modeling of different surface types.
 We evaluate relevant planning tools for mapping, monitoring of ecosystems, land use and calculation of areas/volumes, both in urban areas and in the open landscape.
 The course will provide a theoretical and practical understanding of the above topics through lectures, exercises and field work.

 Emphasis will be put in understanding the theory of photogrammetry, the organisation of flight campaigns with drones, camera functioning and setup and sensor calibration.
 Moreover, the course will provide thorough knowledge of related software used for post-processing of the collected data.

 Students can expect to obtain an understanding of the following topics

-- Opportunities and challenges with Arial and Near-field Remote Sensing in geosciences
+- Opportunities and challenges with drones and near-field Remote Sensing in geosciences

 - Selection of camerasystems for various spatio-temporal monitoring

-- Planning of UAV-flights: purpose, weather conditions, coverage area, legislation etc.
+- Planning of drone-flights: purpose, weather conditions, coverage area, legislation etc.

-- UAV (helicopter/fixed-wing) versus fixed camera setups - pros and cons
+- Drone (helicopter/fixed-wing) versus fixed camera setups - pros and cons

 - Digital cameras spectral response functions and geometry, including wide/narrow angle, possibilities and limitations.